Editor's note: This article was originally published February 3, 2017; it was updated May 15, 2017 to reflect the latest information.

 Every day, a staggering number of South Sudanese refugees arrive at Uganda’s northern border in search of safety.
-Over the past months, their numbers have dramatically increased, with more than 2,000 daily arrivals.
-Uganda now hosts more than half a million refugees from South Sudan.
+Over the past months, their numbers have dramatically increased, with an average of 2,100 daily arrivals.
+Uganda now hosts almost 900,000 refugees from South Sudan.

 Mercy Corps is expanding its programs in northern Uganda to meet the urgent humanitarian needs of these refugees, who have fled an escalation of conflict in their country.
 We will implement a cash program at the Bidibidi settlement in Yumbe, northern Uganda — it’s the second largest settlement of refugees in the world and home to over 270,000 refugees, two-thirds of which are children.